Commands Reference¶

 The result will be displayed in a panel in the bottom of the Sublime Text window.

-Rename
+- Rename

-Rename the selected remote.
-An input field will appear allowing you to write a new name for the remote.
-If a new name is not provided, or esc is pressed, the action will be aborted.
+allowing you to write a new name for the remote.
+If a new

-Remove the selected remote.
+- Remove the selected remote.
 All remote-tracking branches, and configuration for the remote is removed.
 You will be asked for confirmation before removing the remote.

-Set URL
+- Set URL

-Delete all stale remote-tracking branches for the selected remote.
+- Delete all stale remote-tracking branches for the selected remote.
 Any remote-tracking branches in the local repository which are no longer in the remote repository will be removed.

-Fetching and Pulling
+Fetching and Pulling¶

 Git: Fetch

-Fetches git objects from the remote repository
+¶ Fetches git objects from the remote repository

 If there is only one remote configured, this remove will be used for fetching.
 If there are multiple remotes, you will be asked to select the remote to fetch from.